Last Updated on 2022/04/22

 Which event has most influenced your way of seeing China, during your first visit?
 There is something else that motivates you to get more into the culture and in the language or it was about your passion for reading about Chinese culture and literature?

-There were few things.
+There were a few things.
 Actually, the very first time, when I was really young, I was just 16 and I was on a trip together with my parents traveling from Hong Kong to Shanghai and Shenzhen.
 I was very impressed because what I didn’t understand is that you can see these rapid developments from Shanghai and all these modern things but at the same time you can see these ancient gardens walk, people wearing pajamas in the street and people playing games on the street.
 So, on the one hand, it looked like the 1950s and on the other hand into the future.
 For this reason, I really wanted to understand.

 At the time because I read the books about China and I knew about Mao Zedong, I also saw a statue from Mao Zedong and there were a lot of people taking photos with it and I was so shocked.
 I wanted to understand what people’s attitudes were towards history, so I think it was all already been and it was only years later that I started studying, but that was actually the start of my interest in China yet.

-I think Internet has a huge influence on the daily life in China, much more than in other countries, because for example, e-commerce plays a much bigger role, but also because a lot of practical everyday matters have become digitalized in China more than in Europe.
-There are certain shops, like mini stores, where you cannot even pay with cash or with the other card only with WeChat or with Ali pay.
+I think Internet has a huge influence on daily life in China, much more than in other countries, because for example, e-commerce plays a much bigger role, but also because a lot of practical everyday matters have become digitalized in China more than in Europe.
+There are certain shops, like mini-stores, where you cannot even pay with cash or with the other card only with WeChat or with Ali pay.

-So in that sense it’s just in a practical matter it influences everyday life, but I think also internet influences how the government deals with the people and how the people deal with the government.
+So in that sense it’s just in a practical matter it influences everyday life, but I think also the internet influences how the government deals with the people and how the people deal with the government.
 You see a lot of new types of activism.
 I think because you cannot demonstrate in China and there are of course so many hindrances on freedom of speech.
 But on social media, I find that there is quite some freedom of speech to move, it’s all a little bit difficult of course the censorship is also big but there’s also a lot of rooms, for people to give their opinions.
 So this is really changing China and in a big way, I think.

 What about “What’s on Weibo”?
 How the idea come from?

 I started it, I think that I already had the name.
-I thought the name already in 2013 maybe before even because I came back after living in Beijing and actually I was crying the first weeks when I was back in the Netherlands because I felt homesick for China.
+I thought of the name already in 2013 maybe before even because I came back after living in Beijing and actually I was crying the first weeks when I was back in the Netherlands because I felt homesick for China.
 I wanted to see my friends and I wanted to know what everyone’s talking about because I always like to keep up with the daily trends and the news at what people are talking about in the streets.

 So then I went on social media, I thought ok this is also a way for me to keep up with the latest trends and to see what people are worried about what people are discussing, the funny jokes.
-Then I came up with this idea like, oh, if I’m curious about this, that maybe a lot of people will be curious.
+Then I came up with this idea like, oh, if I’m curious about this, that may be a lot of people will be curious.
 So started like that with a small blog and then by late 2014 I discovered that I had a lot of viewers and then I said okay: “Within a few months” I think at the time I already had like 15,000 viewers per month, “if I get 30,000 within a few months then I’ll make it my full-time job” and then within a few months I had a hundred thousand years and now it’s even gone up to three hundred thousand almost per month.
 So yeah now it’s become a full-time job.

 My website is hosted in the Netherlands so I’m independent.
 Generally, nobody has any influence in that way because I’m independent, but what I do notice is that there was one time, I think, two years ago, I wrote a piece about Ai Wei Wei and within a few days, my website was no longer accessible in China.
 It was really sad because I know that there were a lot of readers within China so that was sad.
 Later I think it was in 2016, the website was again opened, so, for now, it’s not censored in China.
 Actually, I have a lot of contact with the Chinese state media as well.
 Sometimes they take over some of my stories or I’ve been interviewed.
 So I feel that it’s okay there’s no big problem because although I do cover censorship mostly, I cover the things that are already trending on Chinese social media.
 I sometimes write about sensitive topics but I’d like to keep a balance.